 Not just any pecans either…CANDIED PECANS.
 And before you ask: “don’t candied pecans kind of defeat the purpose of the health benefits”?
 Yes!
 Candied pecans, conventionally made are very unhealthy.
-My candied pecans?
-Well, you only need 3 ingredients, including: honey, vanilla, and cinnamon.
+My candied pecans are delicious and full of natural flavors.
+You can find the recipe here.

 Pomegranate seeds are LOADED with benefits.
 From being incredibly anti-inflammatory, to offering a generous dose of vitamin C, and just being plain delicious, these are a great addition to any salad!